 The failure and collapse of nation-states is a dynamic process.
 Little is foreordained.
 No matter how impoverished a state may be, it need not fail.
 The origins of a state, whether arbitrary or absent-minded (as in much of colonialism), again do not predispose to, or fully account for, failure.
 States born weak and forlorn, such as Botswana, have emerged strong and high-performing as a consequence of gifted leadership, and not primarily as a result of a subsequent resource bonanza.
 Wealth must be well-managed and distributed genuinely if a nation-state, such as Nigeria or Equatorial Guinea, is to emerge from weakness and become stronger; otherwise there is always the possibility of slippage (as in Nigeria in the 1980s) and failure.
 In other words, the road to failure is littered with serious mistakes of omission and commission.
 Where, especially in fragile, isolated states in the developing world, there is little accountability and no political culture of democracy, these errors of commission are almost always made for personal gain by leaders.
-Human agency drives and accounts for failure, or near failure, as in the ongoing cases of Zimbabwe and Cote d'Ivoire, as in Mobutu's Congo, and as in Idi Amin's Uganda.
-Likewise, nation-states strengthen under positive leadership for good, as in President John Kufuor's Ghana, Nelson Mandela's South Africa, and Sir Seewoosagur Ramgoolam's Mauritius.
+Likewise, nation-states strengthen under positive leadership for good, as in President John Kufuor's

+Ghana, Nelson Mandela's South Africa, and Sir Seewoosagur Ramgoolam's Mauritius.
+They fail to thrive under despots.